top of page

 Things to Consider.

 • Not all batteries can provide power in a black–out.
-If that is something that is important to you, it is imperative to make that known to your designer from the outset.
+If that's something that is important to you, it is imperative to make that known to your designer from the outset.

-• Know that there is a difference between the ‘nominal capacity’ and ‘usable capacity’ of a battery.
+• It's important to understand that there's a difference between the ‘nominal capacity’ and ‘usable capacity’ of a battery.
 Most batteries keep some energy in a kind of ‘reserve’ to avoid being damaged.
-The usable capacity is the number that matters and is typically around 90% Of the nominal capacity.
+The usable capacity is the number that matters and is typically around 90% of the nominal capacity.

 • Be aware that every battery has a limit to the amount of power it can output at any one time.
-So, if you plan to use your air-con, oven, microwave, clothes drier (for example) at the same time, your battery will not keep up and you will be buying the excess from the grid.
-Staggering high usage items will result in the more efficient use of your batteries.
+So, if you plan to use your air-con, oven, microwave, clothes drier (for example) at the same time, your battery will very likely not keep up and you'll be buying the excess from the grid.
+Staggering high usage electrical items gives you the most efficient use of your batteries.

 • Having a battery doesn’t mean you are off–grid.
-The vast majority of solar and battery systems will maintain a grid connection to give you the power you need to get through the bad weather days or periods of increased consumption.
-For off–grid systems – think remote locations where getting power to the block is not possible, practical or economically viable.
+The vast majority of solar and battery systems will maintain a grid connection and are called "hybrid" systems.
+With hybrid systems, the grid/network provides you with the power you need to get through periods of bad weather or increased consumption.
+Totally off–grid systems are typically in remote locations where getting power to the block is not possible, practical or economically viable.

 bottom of page